lingz/meteor-reactive-class/README.md

 Field               | Default   | Explanation
 --------------------|-----------|------------
-reactive            | true      | Whether objects reactively update with the collection. transformCollection | true      | Whether collection queries automatically return objects cast into this class.
+reactive            | true      | Whether objects are reactively kept in sync with the Meteor collection. transformCollection | true      | Whether collection queries automatically return objects cast into this class.
 Set to false if you are using the same collection for multiple classes.

 ## Setup